surbhi18/personal-website/content/publication/approximation-schemes-for-relu-regression/index.md

   - Alphabetical Ordering
   - Alphabetical Ordering
   - Alphabetical Ordering
-publication: Conference on Learning Theory
+publication: Conference on Learning Theory (COLT) 2020
-publication_short: COLT
+publication_short: COLT 2020
 abstract: >-
   We consider the fundamental problem of ReLU regression, where the goal is to output the best fitting ReLU with respect to square loss given access to draws